healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-electric-skillet-06852.md

 Temperature: Medium heat / 350°

+The Presto skillet preheated to 350°F in just **3 min 44 sec**, quite fast for its substantial size, earning it a rating of 8.3/10.

+Using our original electric skillet pancake batter, it cooked a **3.17 oz pancake** to perfection in a mere 4 min and 30 sec.
+The result was in a delightfully steamy and fluffy interior, although with a slightly less even golden brown hue compared to its counterpart, the Presto 06857 which had a competitively better garnering a rating of 9/10.

+This skillet achieved an optimal cooking time with **1 min 30 sec** on the first side and double the time on the flip side.
+And with its 16-inch size, the pan can accommodate 3 to 4 pancakes simultaneously.
+Depending on your recipe, adjustments may be necessary.

+Thanks to its non-stick coating, butter or oil was unnecessary, although adding oil is recommended to prolong the coating's lifespan.

 ### Cooking Steaks

 <img src="https://cdn.healthykitchen101.com/reviews/images/electric-skillets/presto-electric-skillet-06852-cooking-steaks-clu2c370u000vtf88dpxib83k.jpg" alt="A piece of golden brown steak inside the Presto Electric Skillet 06852.
 In front of the skillet is a digital timer and a meat thermometer with its probe inserted into the steak." width="300px" height="200px"><img src="https://cdn.healthykitchen101.com/reviews/images/electric-skillets/presto-electric-skillet-06852-cooking-steaks-1-clu2c36c4000qtf882rulhgl9.jpg" alt="On the cutting board, a tong is holding the steak while a knife is slicing the steak." width="300px" height="200px"><img src="https://cdn.healthykitchen101.com/reviews/images/electric-skillets/presto-electric-skillet-06852-cooking-steaks-2-clu2c339g000jtf88fwyk0ftv.jpg" alt="A hand in black glove using a fork to pick up a slice of steak." width="300px" height="200px">